rhodes351/starter-hugo-academic/content/_index.md

        filename: image2.jpg
      text: |-
        My research asks how power and policy shapes inequality.
 One strand of research focuses on labor market inequality and the returns to worker power.
 Another
        strand considers the institutional and relational sources of disparities in financial markets.
-My published work has appeared in Rural Sociology, The Sociological Quarterly, and Social Science & Medicine, among other outlets.
+My published work has appeared in Social Problems, Nature Human Behavior, and Journal of Health and Social Behavior, among other outlets.

   - block: collection
     id: research